Caiçaras

-Their traditional way of life based on subsistence agriculture, hunting and fishing is threatened by real estate speculation, restrictive laws and declining fish stocks.
+Caiçaras ([kajˈsaɾɐs]) are a people who inhabit the coastlines of the Brazilian states of Paraná, São Paulo and Santa Catarina, and the municipalities of Paraty and Angra dos Reis, in the south of Rio de Janeiro.
+They were formed from the intermixing of Indigenous, Africans and Portuguese people.
+The main basis of Caiçara culture is artisanal fishing, cultivation of small gardens, hunting, plant extraction and handicrafts.

 Origins

 The name caiçara comes from the Tupi language ka'aysá (or ka'aysara), a rustic fence made of tree branches.
 The fences would surround a village, or would be used for trapping fish.
 Over time it came to be used for the huts built on the beaches, and then for the inhabitants.

 The people are of mixed African, indigenous, and European origins.
 Their origins and customs are similar to the caipiras who live further inland.
 In literature the caiçaras are represented as traditional, primitive, isolated and self-sufficient fishing people.
 This is an inaccurate stereotype, since it was only with the arrival of motor boats and fishing vessels in the 20th century that the communities were led to partly or entirely abandon agriculture in favour of fishing.